unipept/pathway-pilot/README.md

 ![Workflow](/readme_images/workflow2.png)

 ### Peptide-centric approach
-Given a list of peptides, Van 't pathje will first do taxonomy assignment and functional annotation with UniPept.
+Given a list of peptides, Van 't pathje will first do taxonomy assignment and functional annotation with Unipept.
 Pathway visualisations are retrieved by querying the KEGG API.

 ### Protein-centric approach
 Given a list of proteins, Van 't pathje first maps the UniProt IDs to KEGG Identifiers (EC numbers).
 Pathway visualisations are retrieved by querying the KEGG API.